ZeroLP/WDK.NET/README.md

  - [Windows 10 SDK, version 2004 (_10.0.19041.0_)](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
  - [Windows Driver Kit (WDK)](https://learn.microsoft.com/en-us/windows-hardware/drivers/other-wdk-downloads?source=recommendations#step-2-install-the-wdk)

-# Building a driver
+# Building the sample driver
+As of now, the project is set up to require few steps in order to have the driver build successfully.
+The steps are as follows:
+1. When you first open up the project solution, configure the build configuration to targets release mode rather than debug.
+2. Build the WDK.NET project (Assuming it is in release build mode).
-Publish the project with the latest Visual Studio 2022 and .NET 7 installed.
-Currently, the ILC(NativeAOT compiler) will complain that it failed to produce native executable for linking and the publish will fail.
-Just disregard that error.
+3. Publish the Sampleriver in Win-x64 and in Release profile.
+4. Currently, the ILC(NativeAOT compiler) will complain that it fails to produce a native executable for linking and the publish will result in a fail.
+Just simply disregard that error.
 You will nonetheless see a driver executable file (.sys) in the publish path.

+# Testing the sample driver
+There are multiple ways you can test the driver in action.
+1. A Windows virtual machine with test sign mode on (Most safe and the officially supported method of testing)
+2. Kdmapper and a WinDbg or DbgView in a Windows virtual machine (Hacky and unreliable/unsafe, yet easier to do get-go testing)
+3. Whichever driver testing method you like

 # TODOs
  - [ ] Create a separate class library for ILCCompliance module so it can be worked on an individual level